What is Half-Pint?

 Meet the team

-Hello!
+Howdy!
 I’m Jack.
-I’m a sophomore accounting major.
 I see prairies as a part of our natural history as Texans.
-When you think of a cowboy out on a cattle drive, odds are they’re transversing prairie.
+When you think of a cowboy out on a cattle drive, odds are they’re traversing prairie.
 But the rapid conversion of prairie to farmland means that we long ago lost the tall grass prairie that tickled the bellies of buffalo long ago, we can still learn a lot from the beautiful Blackland prairie.
 By establishing a prairie on campus, I hope that we can instill an appreciation of nature for its cultural as well as ecological benefits.